The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 In the dropdown menu click the "+More Add-ins "button.

 Select the "Template Builder" add-in and you'll be redirected to the add-in's page.
-There you can find some useful links and information.
-Then click the "Add" button.
+You can find some useful links and information there.

 Read and if you agree with the terms and conditions, check the respective box.
 Click Continue.

-Follow the next steps to install Maven Documents Template Builder on the desktop version of Microsoft Word.
+Follow the next steps to install the Maven Documents Template Builder on the desktop version of Microsoft Word.

 Go to appsource.microsoft.com/en-us/product/office/WA200004491 and click Get it now.